projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 host PFNs, a malicious guest may use those EPT PTEs to construct an attack.

-A special aspect of L1TF in the context of virtualization is symmetric multi threading (SMT), e.g. Intel |reg| Hyper-Threading Technology.
+A special aspect of L1TF in the context of virtualization is symmetric multi threading (SMT), e.g. Intel |reg| Hyper-threading Technology.
 Logical processors on the affected physical cores share the L1 Data Cache (L1D).
 This fact could make more variants of L1TF-based attack, e.g. a malicious guest running on one logical processor can attack the data which